desec-io/desec-stack/docs/domains.rst

 malformed request data such as syntactically invalid field contents for ``arecord`` or ``aaaarecord``, ``400 Bad Request`` is returned.
 If the domain does not exist or you don't own it, the status code is ``404 Not Found``.

-Note: Do not use the ``PUT`` method.
-It currently behaves identically to the ``PATCH`` method, except that the ``name`` field needs to be provided as well.
-The current behavior is a limitation of the API, and it is expected to change in the future.

 Deleting a Domain